tweag/python-monorepo-example/content/blog/2020-08-20-how-nix-grew-a-marketing-team.md

 The work of the marketing team has just started, and there is still a lot to be done.
 We are working hard on [redesigning the website][redesign] and [improving the messaging][message].
-The [roadmap][roadmap] will tell you more what to expect next.
+The [roadmap][roadmap] will tell you more about what to expect next.

 > **If you wish to help** come and say hi to [#nixos-marketing on irc.freenode.org][irc].

 ## Conclusion

 Marketing, and non-technical work, is all too often an afterthought for developers.
-I really wished it weren't the case.
+I really wish it weren't the case.
 Having clearly defined problems, audience and strategy should be as important to us as having clean and tested code.
 This is important for Nix.
 This is important for any project that aims to succeed.